Washim district: History

+When in 1768–69, the Peshva attacked the Bhosle, his army had come from Aurangabad through the pass to Washim, from which place it moved forward on its expedition.
+Afterward, it was decided that the Peshva Madhavrav and Janoji Bhosle should meet at Washim and accordingly the terms of the treaty were finalised there and the treaty was signed at Kanakpur.
+The temple of Balaji at Washim was constructed by Bhavani Kaloo, who was the Divan of Sabaji Bhosle.

+During the middle of the 18th century, Washim was a famous centre of cloth production along with Balapur.
+It is clearly brought out by one of the articles of the treaty of Kanakpur entered into between Janoji Bhonsle and the Peshwa Madhavrao I after the battle between the two in 1769.
+The article states that the Bhosle's should send annually to the Peshva cloth manufactured at Washim and Balapur worth Rs.
+5,000.
+Mint was also in existence at Washim.
+The town was looted by the Pindaris in 1809 along with some other places in Berar region.

+In the year 1905, during the period of the British Raj, Washim district was bifurcated into two separate districts, namely, Akola district and Yavatmal district, and Washim became part of Akola district and depended on Akola district for its governance.

 Washim district was formed on 1 July 1998.
-In the year 1905, during the period of the British Raj, Washim district was bifurcated into two separate districts, namely, Akola District and Yavatmal District.
-Then Wasim was part of Akola district and depended on Akola district for its governance.
-It again became a district in 1998 when people from Akola district wanted to separate from Wasim for its development.
+It again became a district in 1998 by splitting Akola district, to advance the development, and governance of newly formed Washim district.

 Divisions

 This district is divided into three sub-divisions, namely, Washim, Mangrulpir and Karanja.
 These are further divided into six talukas (tehsils).
 The talukas are Malegaon, Mangrulpir, Karanja, Manora, Washim and Risod.

 Presently, there are three Vidhan Sabha (Legislative Assembly) constituencies in this district.
 These are Karanja, Risod and Washim.
 While, Risod is part of Akola Lok Sabha constituency, Karanja and Washim are part of Yavatmal-Washim Lok Sabha constituency.